t0mg/wordclock/hardware/frame/README.md

   <img src="images/frame-cutouts.jpg">
 <p>

 Sand the edges of the frame to remove the burn marks and smoothen the small misalignments.
-The edge banding can be applied with an iron but this should be done ony once the rest of the build is complete.
+The edge banding can be applied with an iron but this should be done as a last step, once the rest of the build is complete.